 Myths About Drug Detox and Treatment

-There is no “one size fits all” treatment for drug addiction, and myths that claim otherwise are misleading and incorrect.
-NIDA confirms that addiction is a complex disease that is treatable, but no single treatment method is appropriate for all patients.
-Remaining in treatment long enough to achieve results is essential, and the amount of time that is required is determined by skilled healthcare professionals and doctors.
+There is no “one size fits all” treatment for drug addiction.
+The drug detox myths that claim otherwise are misleading and incorrect.
+NIDA confirms that addiction is a complex disorder that is treatable, but no single treatment method is appropriate for all patients.
+Remaining in treatment long enough to achieve results is essential.
+The amount of time that is required should be determined by skilled healthcare professionals and doctors.

 The detox phase of treatment is the most important action that a patient can take on the road to recovery.
 As a side effect, withdrawal symptoms can cause patients some discomfort.
 Typical reactions from alcohol withdrawal include these: